 Financial Health Fellowship 2017

-Running from May to November 2017, Fellows will benefit from monthly business strategy sessions, peer coaching, mentoring, specialist workshops and two residential leadership retreats.
+Running from May to November 2017, Fellows benefitted from monthly business strategy sessions, peer coaching, mentoring, specialist workshops and two residential leadership retreats.
 Unlike intensive classroom-based incubators, the Fellowship programme is focussed on action learning, community development and collaborative leadership.
-The sessions build Fellows’ knowledge of the causes of financial ill-health and confidence in dealing with the wider financial system.
-Find out more about the programme structure here, or read our
+The sessions built Fellows’ knowledge of the causes of financial ill-health and confidence in dealing with the wider financial system.
+Find out more about the programme structure here, or read our FAQs.

 Financial Health Fellows

 We selected 13 Fellows working on projects that have the potential to support financial health, including flexible financing to support new parents, an app that uses social gamification to encourage saving, a new financial model for social housing and a community bank for London.
 Meet the Fellows here.

 1.7 million adults remain unbanked in Britain today.
 Only 41% of British households are saving, while 12 million people lack access to affordable credit.
 Financial exclusion damages mental and physical health, undermines social relationships and can affect households’ ability to fulfil basic needs such as food and heating.

 Current approaches to tackling these issues often result in products designed from the top down, with a focus on providing access to products that don’t work for the reality of many people’s lives.
 We supported innovations that work from the bottom up, with a focus on what people need and want, and an understanding of the wider factors that drive financial ill-health.
 Read our blog to find out more about our understanding of financial health and opportunities for innovation.